+Texas

-Texas "A Negro leader of the group was later approached by a white man who told him, 'I know you are a good nigger - just leave that thing off; go up later.'
-Another white man . . . said, 'You are one of the best niggers in "Blackbelt" County and I advise you not to bother with this business . . .'
+"A Negro leader of the group was later approached by a white man who told him, 'I know you are a good nigger - just leave that thing off: go up later.'
+Another white man . . . said, 'You are one of the best niggers in "Blackbelt" Sept.
+18. County and I advise you not to bother with this business . . .'

 "After it was learned that one or two members of the Voters League in a nearby city were encouraging local Negroes to register, law enforcement officers apparently felt they should discourage visits by these outsiders . . . one of the visiting Negroes had a picnic in "Blackbelt" County and invited a number of Negroes from his city to attend.
-On their way back home, most of them were arrested for speeding and drinking and each one arrested was fined from \$35 to \$100 for a total of \$1,400 . . .
+On their way back home, most of them were arrested for speeding and drinking and each one arrested was fined from \$35 to \$100 for a total of \$1,400 ...

 "Some Negroes characterize 'Blackbelt' County as 'one step down from hell.'
 More specifically one Negro said, 'I stay out of that county because I wear a tie . . .'
 In rural areas the wearing of a tie or dress clothing, instead of work clothing, by Negroes (except on Saturday afternoon, Sundays, or holidays) is regarded as evidence of a desire to break away from the customary racial pattern . . .
-It may not be the Negro's dress that is involved but his car, his house, his manner of speaking or his desire to register and vote." under way Tuesday evening when she spoke before the Business and Professional Women's Club.
-CAMPAIGN RALLY Mrs. Jordan will be the featured speaker at a rally at her campaign headquarters, 1145 Polk Street, Friday evening, Sept.
-18. A lithograph worker by trade, Mrs. Jordan is also a housewife and mother of three children.
-In filing her statement of candidacy, she declared her opposition to all anti-union legislation and pledged that as an opponent of racial discriminahousing segregation and police brutality.
-Voting for the office of mayor will be held on Tuesday, November 3.
+It may not be the Negro's dress that is involved but his car, his house, his manner of speaking or his desire to register and vote."

+THE MILITANT

+MONDAY, SEPTEMBER 21, 1959

+New York School Integration

+NUMBER 38